SujalN/SujalN.github.io/README.md

 Hello, my name is Sujal Nahata and this is the repository of my online protfolio.
+Feel free to check it out!